Did you know that 1 in 5 people face online payment fraud daily?

 - If anyone calls you claiming they are from your Bank/Payment Gateway and asks for your OTP/card details, hang up immediately.

 - UPI is the most popular payment mode in India – clocking over 1 billion transactions in December 2019 alone.
+Soon UPI payment will be future online payments in India.
 This makes it a hotspot for fraudulent activity.
 While UPI is safe, ensure you do not share your UPI ID with unknown people.

 - Also, the RBI mandated that all transaction SMSes must carry a customer care number or email that can be reached out to in case of any fraud.